-Port Alice Harbor is located on north west Vancouver Island.
+Port Alice Harbor is located on northwest Vancouver Island.
 It is located on the shores of Neroutsos Inlet.
-It is surrounded by lush rain forests that are filled with wildlife like black bears, cougars, sea otters, mink and many others, a place of pristine wilderness that just beckons to outdoor enthusiast and a wild west coast sea that is filled with wildlife that includes orcas, gray whales, porpoises, seals and stellar sea lions.
+It is surrounded by lush rain forests that are filled with wildlife like black bears, cougars, sea otters, mink, and many others, a place of pristine wilderness that just beckons to the outdoor enthusiasts and a wild west coast sea that is filled with wildlife that includes orcas, gray whales, porpoises, seals and stellar sea lions.

-The protected waters of Neurosis Inlet offer an abundance of wildlife viewing opportunities, including whales, seal lions, sea otters, eagles and much more.
+The protected waters of Neurosis Inlet offer an abundance of wildlife viewing opportunities, including whales, sea lions, sea otters, eagles, and much more.
 Port Alice Harbor is a great place to put in a kayak for short or long sea voyages.
 There are many hiking opportunities in and around Port Alice, There are trails for all abilities, there are even trails that are wheelchair accessible.
-There are many trails that take multiple days to do and with in a few km of Port Alice are caves, giant trees, mountain climbs, river hikes and so much more.
+There are many trails that take multiple days to do and within a few km of Port Alice are caves, giant trees, mountain climbs, river hikes and so much more.
 So, come on for a visit and don’t forget your camera.